casangi/casagui/readme.rst

 `Jupyter Notebook <https://jupyter.org/>`_.

-Beyond this architectural flexibility, our intention is to create a toolbox of Bokeh based components which can be combined to create a collection of visualizaiton tools which can be used in each of these settings (Python command line, Notebook and desktop app) so that we maintain smaller, reusable tools instead of very large monolithic applications. *Interactive clean* is our pathfinder application of this approach and is currently the only example available.
+Beyond this architectural flexibility, our intention is to create a toolbox of Bokeh based components which can be combined to create a collection of visualization tools which can be used in each of these settings (Python command line, Notebook and desktop application) so that we maintain smaller, reusable tools instead of very large monolithic applications. *Interactive clean* is our path-finder application of this approach and is currently the only example available.

 Installation
 ------------